 Identical consumer protections outside off-exchange

-The consumer protections in the ACA apply to all individual policies, regardless of whether the coverage is sold in the exchange.
+The consumer protections in the ACA apply to all individual major medical policies, regardless of whether the coverage is sold in the exchange.
 In other words, if you want to get coverage outside of the exchange, you still have access to ACA-compliant health insurance policies.

 In addition to the basic requirements to which all policies must now adhere in order to be deemed ACA-compliant, plans that are sold in the exchanges must also be certified as qualified health plans (QHPs).

 QHP certification is granted by the exchanges, and can vary from one state to another.
 Exchanges can, in fact, set QHP requirements that exceed the basic guidelines of the ACA.
 (Pages 33-38 of this HHS brief explain why.)
-So although all of the plans sold in the individual market have to meet ACA requirements, QHPs may need to comply with additional standards that vary from one state to another.
+So although all of the major medical plans sold in the individual market have to meet ACA requirements, QHPs may need to comply with additional standards that vary from one state to another.
 QHP issuers in all states must offer at least one Gold plan, one Silver plan and one child-only plan.

 But that doesn’t mean QHPs can’t also be sold off-exchange.
 Some carriers are selling their certified QHPs both on and off exchange (with all enrollees in the same pool for risk-sharing purposes) – but policies sold off exchange don’t have to be certified as QHPs.
 They are still good quality plans, though; the days of Swiss-cheese coverage are over, regardless of how policies are purchased.
 And off-exchange plans are guaranteed issue regardless of medical history, just like policies in the exchanges.